 Dream Meaning of Luck Symbolism

-Dreams involving luck usually reflect hope, desire, or anxiety about future outcomes.
+Dreams involving luck usually reflect hope, desire or anxiety about future outcomes.

 Common interpretations include: